-Assignments are due as stated in the course syllabus or on OWL.
+Due dates for assignments are listed in the course syllabus and on OWL.
 Electronic copies of lab assignments are to be submitted on OWL.
 Assignments must be submitted no later than 11:59 pm on the specified due date.
 Assignments will not be accepted late, except under medical or other compassionate circumstances.
 Submitting a late assignment without appropriate documentation will result in a zero (0) grade.
 A missed mid-term examination, without appropriate documentation will result in a zero (0) grade.
-Acceptable reasons might include hospital stays, serious illness, family emergencies (like serious accidents, illness or death) or similar circumstances.
+Acceptable reasons might include hospital stays, serious illness, family emergencies (like serious accidents, illness, or death) or similar circumstances.